AIXR-VRA/WhoSampledThat/DEPLOYMENT.md

 ### 3. Deploy

-Once the secrets are configured, any push to the `master` or `main` branch will trigger an automatic deployment.
+Once the secrets are configured, any push to the `master` or `main` branch **from the original repository** will trigger an automatic deployment.

+**Security Note**: The GitHub Actions workflow includes a repository check (`github.repository == 'AIXR-VRA/PersonalApps'`) to prevent deployments from forks.

 Your app will be available at: `https://whosampledthat.com`